giftpasay/giftpasay.github.io/_posts/2025-06-02-gods-glorious-design-for-you.md

 ## God's Grand Design for Everything

-Pastor Sael emphasized that God has planned and created everything in order.
+God has planned and created everything in order.
 There is a grand design for everything in existence:

 > _"By him were all things created, that are in heaven, and that are in earth, visible and invisible... all things were created by him, and for him."_ — **Colossians 1:16**